Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/11-running-self-test.md

  - If still failing, try reducing the value in `[od_config].[ir_led_intensity]`.

 **Reference photodiode is in the correct position** checks, if using the reference photodiode (REF), that the REF cable is inserted into the correct photodiode position (channel 1 or 2).
-The correct position is provided in the config.ini's `[od_config.photodiode_channel]` section.
-The test compares the variances of the two signals (from photodiode channels 1 and 2), and the lower variance one is usually the REF. **Note: this is a flakey test, and can fail even when position correctly**.
-Confirm that in your config.ini that `REF` is present for one of the channels under `[od_config.photodiode_channel]`
+The correct position is provided in the config.ini's `[od_config.photodiode_channel]` section. **Note: this is a flakey test, and can fail even when position correctly**.
+The test compares the variances of the two signals (from photodiode channels 1 and 2), and the lower variance one is usually the REF.
+If this test fails,
+ - Is your vial in the Pioreactor?
+Does your vial have liquid and a stirbar in it?
+ - Confirm that in your config.ini that `REF` is present for one of the channels under `[od_config.photodiode_channel]`

 **Heating PCB is detected** checks that the heating PCB is correctly attached to the Pioreactor HAT.
 A non-trivial failure here suggests a problem when the i2c channel, a loose connection, or damage to the heating PCB.